ScarletsFiction/ScarletsFrame/README.md

 });
 ```

+Binded text node shouldn't be replaced with another one because it will remove the binding feature.

 ### Model & Template feature
 When you're using template on html, function call will be removed for security reason.